laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 | Web-1    | Server   | 10.0.0.7   |
 | Web-2    | Server   | 10.0.0.6   |

-We have installed the following Beats on these machines:

-- Filebeat
-- Metricbeat

-These Beats allow us to collect the following information from each machine:
+We have installed the two Beats on these machines  These Beats allow us to collect the following information from each machine:

-- Filebeat can handle audit logs, deprecation logs, gc logs, server logs, and slow logs.
+- **Filebeat**: can handle audit logs, deprecation logs, gc logs, server logs, and slow logs.

-- Metricbeat collects machine metrics.
+- **Metricbeat**: collects machine metrics.
 For example, Metricbeat can be used to monitor and analyze system CPU, memory and load.

 ![alt text](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Additional%20Resources/heatmap.PNG "Heat Map")